ngKhoa123/brain-ai/README.md

 * No tumor

-Users can upload an MRI image and get predictions from two different approaches, enabling direct comparison. end-to-end pipeline: (data → model → web → deploy)
+Users can upload an MRI image and get predictions from two different approaches, enabling direct comparison.

+This project follows an end-to-end pipeline:

+- Data → Model → Web → Deploy
 ---

 ## ⚠️ Disclaimer